 In the case of delta connected circuits, power measurement by three wattmeter method is very difficult because phase coils of load are required to be broken for inserting the current coils of wattmeter.

-But this method has the disadvantage that even a slight degree of unbalance in the loading, produces a large error in the measurement.
+But this method has a disadvantage.
+Even a slight degree of unbalance in the loading produces a significant error in the measurement.

-In two wattmeter method, readings of both wattmeters depend on power factor of load.
+In two wattmeter method, readings of both wattmeters depend on the power factor of the load.
 Effect of different power factors on wattmeter readings is as under: